moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #object-track-format title="MOQT Track Stream Object Fields"}

+A sender MUST NOT send an Object on a stream if its Group ID is less than a
+previously sent Group ID on that stream, or if its Object ID is less than or
+equal to a previously sent Object ID within a given group on that stream.

 When a stream begins with `STREAM_HEADER_GROUP`, all objects on the stream
 belong to the track requested in the Subscribe message identified by `Subscribe
 ID` and the group indicated by `Group ID`.
 All objects on the stream